 You can also have a look at the best Covid-19 friendly excursions in Punta Cana and check out the best things to do in Punta Cana.

 Have you already booked your excursions in Punta Cana?
 Find the best insider tips and prices here:

 However, also the excursion operators follow a strict hygiene protocol and have implemented strict Covid-19 measures to prevent the spread of Coronavirus in Punta Cana.
 Some of those Coronavirus guidelines are:

 - The guide has to perform a medical check (of his own) before each tour

 - Vehicles have to be deep-cleaned before and after every tour

-- Vehicles can only be occupied with 50% of its maximum capacity
+- Vehicles can only be occupied with limited capacity

 - Temperature checks for all excursion guests before the tour starts

 - Public toilets have to be available and sanitized every 2 hours